18th century Accessories

 Stock buckles

-were used to close stocks at the back of the neck.
+were used to close neck stocks at the back of the neck.
 See also here.
-Originals are extremely rare (I've only ever seen two on sale) and accordingly expensive.
+Originals are extremely rare (I've only ever seen three on sale) and accordingly expensive.
 Only few suppliers offer replicas - Holger Rathsdorf and Townsend, for instance.
 See purveyors page.

 Watches